Dakota Access Pipeline: What's at stake?

 But the Midwest Alliance for Infrastructure Now backed the developer's claim that pipelines are a safe way of moving crude oil.

 "Already, 8 pipelines cross the Missouri River carrying hundreds of thousands of barrels of energy products every day," the group said in a statement.
-"Once completed, the Dakota Access Pipeline will be among the safest, most technologically advanced pipelines in the world."

 What's the economic impact?